7 May 2026

 Practical takeaway

-For a UK athlete subject to testing, the rule in the covered categories is straightforward: take only Informed Sport-certified products, and verify the lot code at sport.wetestyoutrust.com.
-The specific lot printed on the bottle has to map to a result in the database; a brand listed in the directory without the matching lot is not enough, because the certification attaches to a batch rather than to the brand.
-UKAD’s own “Managing Supplement Risks” guidance points the same way: it directs athletes to use only batch-tested products and to verify the actual batch number before use.
-UKAD does not endorse specific products, but Informed Sport is the batch-tested programme its guidance points athletes towards.
-It will not eliminate every contamination risk — Świątek’s case shows that risk can sit outside the supplement aisle entirely — but in the categories where you do have a choice, it is the single best one available.
+For a tested UK athlete, the rule is plain.
+In covered categories, take only Informed Sport-certified products.
+Check the lot code at sport.wetestyoutrust.com.
+The exact lot on the bottle must match a result in the database.
+A brand in the list without the matching lot is not enough.
+The check applies to a batch, not the brand.
+UKAD’s own “Managing Supplement Risks” guidance says the same: use only batch-tested products, and check the batch number first.
+UKAD backs no one product.
+But Informed Sport is the batch-tested scheme it points to.
+It will not remove every risk, as Świątek’s case shows.
+But where you have a choice, it is the best one.

 You can browse all Informed Sport products on Certwell, or read the longer reference on how Informed Sport testing works.